Penguin-Watch/Old_penguin_watch_camera_processing/README.md

 - Be sure you DO NOT commit files larger than 100MB.
 This will break the repository.
 We can set up git lfs if this need to be done.

+Stil need to:

+- Integrate chick and eggs into this.
+I didn't have this data

+- Test this on sites other than NEKOc.
+Some tweaking might be required.

 # Notes about project workflow
 1) First clone the repository onto your local machine (this will only need to be done once)